tinyzimmer/k3p/doc/k3p_inspect.md

 ### Options

 ```
+  -D, --details           Show additional details on package content
   -h, --help              help for inspect
+  -m, --manifest string   Dump the contents of the specified manifest
 ```

 ### Options inherited from parent commands